ethereumjs/ethereumjs-lib/docs/networking.md

 - `'message.getNotInChain'` - emitted on receiving a not in chain packet
 - `'message.getTransactions'` - emitted on receiving a get transactions packet

-Each of the events are provided with the following arguments
+Each of the events are provided with the following arguments in this order

 - `message` - The decoded message parsed to an Object.
 [See event Message Objects](#event-message-objects)
-- `payload` - The RPL decoded payload
 - `peer` - The [peer](#peer) that emitted the event

 ## `Peer`